brbsix/triggerd/README.rst

 triggerd is perfect for querying a webpage for matching text or anything of the sort.
 I originally created it for use with a modified version of urlwatch to notify me upon certain changes to webpages, however the potential uses are limitless.

-The script was originally written in Bash shell script, a copy of which is included in this repository as ``triggerd.sh``.
-It is nearly syntactically identical to the Python version (it only lacks the --verbose option).
-It is a great alternative if Python 3 is not available in your environment.
+The script was originally written in Bash shell script.
+It is nearly syntactically identical to the Python version and is a great alternative if Python 3 is not available in your environment.
+It is included in this repository under ``scripts/triggerd.sh``.
+It is placed in your local bin folder upon installation of triggerd via pip.

 Installation
 ============